JacksonAllan/Verstable/README.md

 ### How does it work?

-Fastmap is an open-addressing hash table using quadratic probing and the following innovations:
+**Verstable** is an open-addressing hash table using quadratic probing and the following innovations:

 - All keys that hash (i.e. "belong") to the same bucket (their "home bucket") are linked together by an 11-bit integer specifying the quadratic displacement, relative to that bucket, of the next key in the chain.